The AS2 Connector supports sending and receiving messages via the secure and reliable AS2 protocol.

 The Partner URL is the endpoint where the trading partner receives AS2 transmissions.
 Outgoing AS2 messages are sent to this target endpoint, which much be unique for each trading partner.
 The Partner URL can be tested with a web browser to check for any networking or connectivity issues.

 To establish an AS2 self-test, the target URL should be either identical or nearly identical to the Receiving URL in the Profile page.
-The Public Domain name from the Profile page can be replaced with the loopback address ‘localhost’ to keep the AS2 transaction within the local network.
+The domain name from the Profile page can be replaced with the loopback address ‘localhost’ to keep the AS2 transaction within the local network.
 An example local self-test URL is http://localhost:8001/pub/Receive.rsb.